mpalash/aliakbarmehta/_content/ballad-~-review-by-abhishek-bandekar.md

 ---
-title: Ballad ~ Review by Abhishek Bandekar
+title: Ballad ~ Comprehending Violence
+subtitle: Review by Abhishek Bandekar
 layout: content
-tag: press
+tag: text
 pubdate: '2011'
 summary: >-
   It is amazing how you can know an artist as a friend for well over a decade,